-Kela will monitor the progress of studies annually (September-October).
+Kela will monitor the progress of studies annually in autumn.
 If you have not progressed sufficiently with your studies and have not acceptable reasons for that, Kela can cancel or claim back your student financial aid.

 Student financial aid and other income

 Your income affects the number of months per year for which you can get financial aid.
 You must make sure that you do not exceed a set limit for annual income.